What is Azure Kubernetes Service?

 For more information, see Confidential computing nodes on AKS.

-Mariner is an open-source Linux distribution created by Microsoft, and it’s now available for preview as a container host on Azure Kubernetes Service (AKS).
-The Mariner container host provides reliability and consistency from cloud to edge across the AKS, AKS-HCI, and Arc products.
-You can deploy Mariner node pools in a new cluster, add Mariner node pools to your existing Ubuntu clusters, or migrate your Ubuntu nodes to Mariner nodes.
+The Azure Linux container host for AKS is an open-source Linux distribution created by Microsoft, and it’s available as a container host on Azure Kubernetes Service (AKS).
+The Azure Linux container host for AKS provides reliability and consistency from cloud to edge across the AKS, AKS-HCI, and Arc products.
+You can deploy Azure Linux node pools in a new cluster, add Azure Linux node pools to your existing Ubuntu clusters, or migrate your Ubuntu nodes to Azure Linux nodes.

-For more information, see Use the Mariner container host on AKS
+For more information, see Use the Azure Linux container host for AKS.

 Storage volume support